Colin-Tran/TowerDefenseGame/README.md

 How can I support the creators?
 > We don't have a common crypto wallet address, so just email Mr. David to give us an A.

-## NOTE FOR LATER ON TO MERGE MAIN WITH OTHER BRANCHES, USE REQUESTS